 Installation and setup

-This chapter describes the installation and setup of Coco on your machine and a later update of software and licenses.
+This chapter describes the installation and setup of Coco on your machine.

 Choosing a license